-I’ve seen many couples who’ve lost the aliveness and connection in their relationship and haven’t wanted to admit it to themselves because it was too painful or too difficult.
-Usually their sense of passionate engagement diminished gradually over a long time.
-There were so many times they could have done something about it but they didn’t.
+I’ve seen many couples who’ve lost the aliveness and connection in their relationship years before, but they haven’t wanted to admit it to themselves because it was too painful, or felt too confronting and difficult.
+Usually their sense of passionate engagement diminished gradually.
+There were many opportunities to do something about it but they didn’t.

 Years of caring less, or burying hearts’ desires can lead to a place from which there is no return.
 The tragedy is that most people who end up at that place deeply regret having let things go so far before trying to get it back.

 It typically goes something like:

-Partner 1’s dissatisfaction and pleas for intimacy rise over time; they approach partner 2 asking to talk, to go to counselling or relationship education, to have more sex, or to feel more loved.
+Partner 1’s dissatisfaction and pleas for intimacy rise over time; they approach partner 2 asking to talk, to go to counselling or relationship education.
+They talk about getting inspired for having more sex, or wanting to feel more loved.

 Sadly, this is the point at which we see so many couples enter therapy.